Speaking

 The Long Way Around

-On curiosity, creativity, and the nonlinear career
+On curiosity, creativity, and the no-plan, nonlinear career

 A good fit for: creative industry conferences, leadership summits, university and college audiences, career development programs.

 What nobody tells you about caregiving is that competence can be its own kind of hiding.
 My life didn't actually get better until I stopped being able to hold it together.
-This talk is about that.
-It's about what ECT actually is (not what the movies told you), what it costs to love someone through something unsurvivable, and what happens when the person holding everyone else up finally puts it down.

 A good fit for: mental health awareness events, healthcare conferences, caregiver support organizations, workplace mental health programming.